WICS: History

-Sinclair purchased most of Guy Gannett's stations, including WICS and WICD, in 1999.
-The company almost immediately turned around and announced it was selling the two (which count as one for regulatory purposes) plus KGAN in Cedar Rapids, Iowa to Sunrise Television.
+Sinclair Broadcast Group purchased most of Guy Gannett's stations, including WICS and WICD, in 1999.
+The company almost immediately turned around and announced it was selling the two (which count as one for regulatory purposes) plus KGAN in Cedar Rapids, Iowa, to Sunrise Television.
 However, the FCC did not allow Sunrise to buy WICS/WICD due to Sunrise's ownership structure.
 Hicks, Muse, Tate & Furst (HMTF), an investment firm controlled by then-Texas Rangers and Dallas Stars owner Tom Hicks, owned a large block of Sunrise stock.
 HMTF was majority stockholder of the LIN TV Corporation, then-owner of WAND.
 The FCC ruled HMTF held enough stock in Sunrise that if it bought WICS/WICD, it would have created a duopoly between two of the four highest-rated stations in the market, which is forbidden by FCC rules.
 With the eventual relaxation of ownership limits, Sinclair soon took the stations off the market and retained them.

 On September 5, 2005, the two stations swapped affiliations with WAND and became ABC affiliates as part of a larger national deal between LIN and NBC that also involved WDTN in Dayton, Ohio (who swapped affiliations with WICS/WICD's Dayton sister station WKEF the year before).
 WICS/WICD was to have switched to ABC at the beginning of the 2004–05 television season, but it was required to remain with NBC for another year, as its affiliation contract with the station did not expire until September 4 of the following year.
-On November 17, 2010, WICS became available to Dish Network customers in Terre Haute, Indiana as the ABC affiliate since the market lacked an affiliate of its own.
+On November 17, 2010, WICS became available to Dish Network customers in Terre Haute, Indiana, as the ABC affiliate since the market lacked an affiliate of its own.
 WICD's transmitter is near the border between Illinois and Indiana, and WICD was carried on most cable systems on the Illinois side of the Terre Haute market.
 However, WICS was the only station uplinked by satellite providers due to contractual obligations, since it was considered the main station.
 WICS disappeared from the Terre Haute local feed in the fall of 2011 after that city's Fox affiliate, WFXW, rejoined ABC as WAWV-TV.

-On December 31, 2012, the Sinclair Broadcast Group closed on the purchase of the non-license assets of GOCOM's three television stations, WRSP/WCCU and sister station WBUI for approximately $25.6 million.
-Sinclair is providing sales and other non-programming services to the stations pursuant to shared services and joint sales agreements.
+On December 31, 2012, Sinclair closed on the purchase of the non-license assets of GOCOM's three television stations, WRSP/WCCU and sister station WBUI for approximately $25.6 million.
+Sinclair provides sales and other non-programming services to the stations pursuant to shared services and joint sales agreements.
 Both WRSP/WCCU and WBUI were initially operated from separate facilities from WICS/WICD.
 However, WCCU quickly moved its advertising sales operation from its location on South Neil Street/U.S. 45 in Champaign into WICD's studios.
 Eventually, WRSP and WBUI also moved from their offices on Old Rochester Road in Springfield and were consolidated into WICS' facility.